 USI Public Safety Officers are responsible for patrolling all University property including miles of off-road bicycle and walking trails.
-To maximize their patrol effectiveness, Public Safety utilizes automobiles, four-wheel drive vehicles, motorized carts, bicycles, foot patrol, and off-road vehicles.
+To maximize their patrol effectiveness, Public

+Safety utilizes automobiles, all-wheel drive vehicles, motorized carts, bicycles, foot patrol, and off-road vehicles.
 Other responsibilities include asset protection and the documentation of criminal law, code of conduct and University policy violations.
 USI Public Safety also investigates traffic accidents, property damage and injuries that occur on USI property.

 The USI Public Safety Parking Department monitors and enforces all parking and traffic regulations on campus.
 The Parking Department liaisons with many other University entities to manage the many special events that occur on campus and to ensure there is adequate and safe parking for individuals that attend these events.
 The Parking Department telephone number is 812-465-1091 for routine inquiries and business.
-All parking regulations may be viewed online at http://www.usi.edu/parking/.
+All parking regulations may be viewed online at Parking Enforcement - University of Southern Indiana (usi.edu)